 Moreover, you can set a passing grade for your students and it can automatically evaluate their responses.

-Overall, Assessments are pretty flexible and it can be used to create regular quizzes, survey your students and even enable them to submit an assignment.
+Overall, Assessments are pretty flexible and it can be used to create quizzes for your course as well as for marketing, survey your students and even enable them to submit an assignment.

 As far as Teachable is concerned, it also offers the ability to create quizzes and automatically grade your students.